mlund/faunus/docs/_docs/analysis.md

 ### Processing

-In the above examples we saved two properties as a function of steps.
+In the above examples we stored two properties as a function of steps.
 To join the two files and calculate the _average angle_ as a function of the mass center coordinate, _z_, the following python code may be used: